 Private student loan holders are not eligible for federal programs but can contact their loan servicer to get options for easy repayment.
 The interest rates offered are quite high compared to federal loans.
 However, here are some of the best private student loans you can borrow from with attractive interest and repayment options.
 We recommend choosing private loans after maxing out federal aid.

 Students struggle to manage their finance and end up borrowing extra.
 This can cause a backfire while you repay the loan.
 Hence borrowing the necessary amount is ideal.
 The limit for an undergraduate student to borrow annually is $12,500 and $57,500 as an overall federal loan.
 Private loan borrowers are lent money based on the credit history and cost of attendance, which includes tuition, fees, housing, board, books, transportation and personal expenses.
 You can also approach your financial aid office to provide instructions on acceptance and rejection of your financial aid.

 Recommended reading: How to Identify a Student Loan Scam?

 Fees and Interest Accrued on the Loan

-Usually fees and interest are added on to the amount you borrow which increases the overall amount that is to be repaid.
-Interest rates are specified when you sign up for a loan, however, they can vary as you choose plans such as consolidating or refinancing your loans.
+Usually, fees and interest are added to the amount you borrow which increases the overall amount that is to be repaid.
+Interest rates are specified when you sign up for a loan, however, they can vary as you choose plans such as consolidating or refinancing your student loan.
 Presently, loan fees for undergraduates are at 1.062% and 5.05% as fixed interest.
-Private lenders usually consider you or your co-signer’s credit history to determine your rates.
+Private lenders usually consider you or your cosigner’s credit history to determine your rates.
 Look for the best interest rates offered by loan providers to eliminate the extra amount to be paid on interest during the repayment phase.
-It is better to go through the private lendor’s site to understand the potential risks of borrowing from banks and credit unions.
+It is better to go through the private lender’s site to understand the potential risks of borrowing from banks and credit unions.